ResearchObject/ro-crate/docs/1.2-DRAFT/appendix/jsonld.md

 Note that most web servers will however serve `*.json` as `Content-Type: application/json`.

-Requesting the _RO-Crate metadata Document_ from a browser may also need permission through CORS header `Access-Control-Allow-Origin` (however extra care should be taken if the RO-Crates require access control).
+Requesting the _RO-Crate Metadata Document_ from a browser may also need permission through CORS header `Access-Control-Allow-Origin` (however extra care should be taken if the RO-Crates require access control).

 To change the configuration of **Apache HTTPD 2**, add the following to `.htaccess` or equivalent config file: